-The wave of the disco, and being seenera all rolled up into one big heart-racing, body-pumping, platform shoe stompin, thrill ride.
+The wave of the disco, and being seen is all rolled up into one big heart-racing, body-pumping, platform shoe stompin, thrill ride.

-Practicing doubles at Bikram’s Yoga College of India, standing between Shirley MacLaine and Rachel Welch, I am younger and more fit thanthem, I quip as we begin yoga practice in my narcissistic blossom of youth.
+Practicing doubles at Bikram’s Yoga College of India, standing between Shirley MacLaine and Raquel Welch, I am younger and more fit than they are, I think as we begin yoga practice in my narcissistic blossom of youth.

 Attending every yoga class L.A. had to offer through the 70’s and 80’s, I strut into life with blind confidence, all shiny and just about perfect in health, beauty, and body…